• Skip to main content

 For Cajun Dipping Sauce:

-• 1-2 tsp creamed horseradish adjust according to taste
+• 1-2 teaspoon creamed horseradish adjust according to taste

 Instructions